PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

 3. Start the application by running it's _.jar_ file:
    `java -jar lighty-rcgnmi-app-<version>.jar`

-4. To start the application with a custom lighty.io configuration, use the argument _-c_ and for a custom initial log4j configuration, use argument _-l_:
+4. To start the application with a custom lighty.io configuration, use the argument _`-c`:
-   `java -jar lighty-rcgnmi-app-<version>.jar -c /path/to/config-file -l /path/to/log4j-config-file`
+   `java -jar lighty-rcgnmi-app-<version>.jar -c /path/to/config-file`

    To extend lighty modules time-out use `"modules": {"moduleTimeoutSeconds": SECONDS },` property inside JSON configuration.
 This property increases the time after which the exception is thrown if the module is not successfully initialized by then (Default 60).
    Example configuration files are located on following folder [example-config](lighty-rcgnmi-app/src/main/resources/example-config).